Who are you? In real life, I mean?

 What do you do for school?

-I’m now a sophomore at a Christian liberal arts school in Indiana, majoring in Computer Science.
+I’m now a junior at a Christian liberal arts school in Indiana, majoring in Computer Science.
 For most of my life, I was homeschooled with Sonlight, with small spots of public school in various countries.
 I really enjoyed homeschooling, and now I’m thoroughly enjoying college.

 What do you want to do in the future?

-Obviously as a college sophomore I know exactly what I’m going to do with my life, but I would love to do work at an intersection of computers and linguistics – maybe developing software to aid in linguistic research and analysis.
+Obviously as a college junior I know exactly what I’m going to do with my life, but I would love to do work at an intersection of computers and linguistics – maybe developing software to aid in linguistic research and analysis.
 I’d also love to write fiction on the side, perhaps even pursue publishing someday if I’m feeling cocky.
 That’s probably the only way I’ll ever get to make a job out of creating imaginary worlds.

 What’s your religion?